joshhus/fabric-1/proposals/r1/Next-Consensus-Architecture-Proposal.md

 ## 1. System architecture

-The blockchain is a distributed system consisting of many nodes that communicate with each other.
-The blockchain runs programs called chaincode, holds state and ledger data, and executes transactions.
-The chaincode is the central element: transactions are operations invoked on the chaincode and only chaincode changes the state.
-Transactions have to be "endorsed" and only endorsed transactions are committed and have an effect on the state.
-There may exist one or more special chaincodes for management functions and parameters, collectively called *system chaincodes*.
+A blockchain network is a decentralized, distributed system consisting of many nodes that communicate with each other.
+Blockchain networks run programs called chaincode, hold state and ledger data, and execute transactions.
+Chaincode is the central element: transactions are operations invoked on the chaincode and only chaincode can change the state/ledger.
+Transactions must be "endorsed" before  they are committed to the shared ledger (effect the state).
+Optional chaincode applications for management functions and parameters, collectively called *system chaincode*, can also exist.

 ### 1.1.
 Transactions